MatheusMuinos/MatheusMuinos/README.md

 ## 👋 Hi, I'm Matheus Muiños 👋

-I am a Computer Engineering student at SENAI CIMATEC, with an academic score of 8.14.
+I am a Computer Engineering student at Universidad de Santiago de Compostela, with an academic score of 8.14.
 During the year 2024, I was a scholarship holder in the academic monitoring program, acting as a monitor for the Physics 1 subject.
 Currently, in the year 2025, I was selected to act as a monitor for the Calculus 4 subject, for the electrical engineering, control and automation, computing and chemistry courses.

 ## 💻 Technologies I Work With